Contact Form

 wall against his father’s ghost, but that wall eventually becomes his own

-prison.
-He is not destroyed by a new government; he is destroyed by his own
+change with it.
+He was not destroyed by a new government; he was destroyed by

-inability to accept that true strength includes the courage to be human.
+his own inability to accept that true strength includes the courage to be